munchy-bytes/SchemaMapper/README.md

 ## Credits:

-Credits are for Munchy Bytes
+Credits are for Munchy Bytes™

 -------------------------